Kripu77/Pricescrapper/README.md

   npm install MCD PRICE SCRAPPER cd MCD-PRICE SCrapper.

-  Ensure you have node install in your computer as Node js is the default runtime used.
+  Ensure you have Node.js installed in your computer as Node js is the default runtime used.
   - To check go to command and type in:
   Node --v (This will give you the version of node installed in your machine)
 ```